 Secondly, there is a legal requirement for financial records keeping.
 According to Section 51C of the IRO, all companies have to keep sufficient records related to expense and expenditure to enable tax assessment for not less than 7 years.

-The definition of “sufficient records” are subjective.
+The definition of “sufficient records” is subjective.
 Based on the IRD Interpretation and Practical Note, the companies must keep and organize not only the financial transaction records but also the supporting or proof to these transactions.
 The companies must take care of the following documents at least:

 - Staff payroll record & MPF contribution records